View Student Work

 - Iciar Ocariz-Elsen, Class of 2016, Theology and Arabic

 - Sara Spittler, Class of 2015, Theology and Peace Studies

 - Antoinette Pusateri, Class of 2014, Theology and Biology

 - Renée Roden, Class of 2014, Theology and Film, Television and Theater

 - Jessica Puricelli, Class of 2014, Theology and Biology

 A senior thesis is a rewarding and intellectually stimulating culmination of 4 years of study.
 Our senior thesis authors tackle challenging topics—everything from evolution to Immaculate Conception and miracles.
-See some examples below, or read the full listing of theses from 2004 onward here.
-Full text copies are available in the Theology Department Office, 130 Malloy.
+Read the full listing of theses from 2004 onward here.
+Full-text copies are available in the Theology Department Office, 130 Malloy